This section covers frequently asked questions relating to professional registration.

 Please see below who may act in the role of supporter:

 You will need to choose a supporter who has detailed and up to date knowledge of your work so that all the information in the application can be verified.
+Optionally, you may ask a further supporter to endorse the details in your application.

 Please see below who may act in the role of supporter: